 This lady also walked for other designers back to back both in Paris Fashion Week and Milan Fashion Week all whilst showing them how Africa burns the runway.
-She walked for Elisabette Franchi, Kristina, Gabriele Colangelo, Au Jou Le Jour and others, to name a few.
-People should acknowledge we are seeing iconic models and trend setters existing amongst us.
-Alecia is sign to Vaiss Models and Elite Model Paris.
-See some images below….
+She walked for Elisabetta Franchi, Kristina, Gabriele Colangelo, Au Jou Le Jour, and others, to name a few.
+People should acknowledge we are seeing iconic models and trendsetters existing amongst us.
+Alecia is signed to Vaiss Models and Elite Model Paris.
+See some images below…

 Although we are highly critical of Elite Models ‘All White’ model winners since they started their competition in the 80s, we can’t deny they have been behind the success of not only Morais but also this classic beauty Nigerian beauty Mayowo, winner Elite Model Look Nigeria 2014.
 Seen above with Morais, the beauty is pictured in an exhibition for popular Western label Calvin Klein.
 But it doesn’t end there, she also bounced back and forth from London Fashion Week, Milan Fashion Week, and Paris Fashion Week modeling for various designer including Calvin Klein as seen above Nicholas K, Hogan Brand, and much more.
 See images below.